shawski123/shawski123/README.md

 Interested in all things tech.

-Add me on discord to chat: shawski#6449
+Add me on discord to chat: shawski.
+(The period is part of the name)